This article may contain compensated links. Please read disclaimer for more info.

 With more than 100 km of good cycle paths, this French island is an excellent destination to explore on two wheels to the point that many residents rarely use cars or other means of transportation.

 The island has a good choice of camping grounds, hotels, bars, and restaurants.
 Apart from the beaches and the bike rides, the Phare des Baleine, the Fort la Prée, and the ruins of Abbaye des Châteliers are worth visiting.

 On Ile-de-Ré, the oysters and fresh fish are excellent, and the fishermen have the habit of selling a small portion of their catch directly on the quays enabling them to buy a drink before going to the market.

 ILE DE RE TRAVEL

 Suggested by Nadine | Le Long Weekend

-La Lumineuse, as Oléron is commonly referred to, is an island off the west coast of France.
+La Lumineuse, as Oléron is commonly referred to, is one of the best French islands in the Atlantic.
 Known for its agreeable climate, chocolate-box towns, notable historical attractions, beautiful beaches, and foodie delicacies (including the famed Oleron oysters), it’s a popular destination for French people and visitors alike.

 8. Mont St Michel

 Suggested by Norbert | World in Paris

 Mont Saint Michel is one of the most famous islands in France to visit.
 This tiny French island off the coast of Normandy is home to a medieval abbey dedicated to Saint-Michel, and it was an important pilgrimage center for Christians during medieval times.
 Mont Saint-Michel is listed UNESCO Heritage Site for its history, beautiful setting, and religious importance.